Android-Boot-Manager/droidboot_device_volla_yggdrasil/README.md

 **Current status: Pre-alpha (only for development, not for end-users)**

-## Use Cases

-Dualbooting is useful

-* to try out an alternative operating system (without overwriting the existing installation)
-* boot from a secure external storage (SD card) for special security like
-  * ensuring an untampered operating system
-  * prevent persistent viruses and tracking software

 ## About Volla phone

 The [Volla Phone](https://volla.online/de/) (code name `yggdrasil`) is a privacy-focused mobile device which supports